ModdedMinecraftClub/Mmcc.Bot/README.md

 ### Minecraft servers integration

-The bot integrates with MMCC Minecraft servers, providing the ability to view online servers and information about them (IP, name, amount of online players), as well as the ability for staff to perform administrative tasks such as restarting the servers and executing commands on them from Discord.
+The bot integrates with Minecraft servers, providing the ability to view online servers and information about them (IP, name, amount of online players), as well as the ability for staff to perform administrative tasks such as restarting the servers and executing commands on them from Discord.

 ### Member applications